I’m not talking about the design of your logo.

-A PNG file of your logo is also made up from pixels and is intended for use on electronic screens.
+A PNG file of your logo is also made up of pixels and is intended for use on electronic screens.
 It can feature a transparent background.
 A PNG is considered the universal standard for pristine logo presentation on websites and electronic media, though it’s not fully supported by some platforms.
 (Those that don’t support usually convert PNGs to JPGs.)
 Like JPGs, PNGs are difficult, or not possible, to edit.

-A JPG file of your logo is made up from pixels as its main function is use on electronic screens such as part of a website, social media avatar, email signature and the like.
+A JPG file of your logo is made up of pixels as its main function is used on electronic screens such as part of a website, social media avatar, email signature and the like.
 It is generally fairly color-accurate but will not be transparent (so that pesky white box will appear).
 JPGs are usually RGB (Red, Green & Blue) color system for TVs and monitors, so colors may shift badly if used in print.
 As this is a pixel-based format, original size cannot be enlarged without image pixilation.
 JPGs can only be used at 100% size or less.

 Next, here are some file formats you might have, but will rarely need:

 An SVG file of your logo is scalable vector art (remember the vivacious vector from a few paragraphs back?)
 The format features the scalability features of vector files while still being viewable on websites and other monitor-based applications.
 The file size is small, but it does have some problems with blended colors (think gradients).
 An SVG file is good to have, but not a deal-breaker.